ministryofjustice/analytics-platform-ops/README.md

 ### Verify cluster creation
 `$ kubectl cluster-info`

 If kubectl is unable to connect, the cluster is still starting, so wait a few minutes and try again; Terraform also creates new DNS entries, so you may need to flush your DNS cache.
-Once `cluster-info` returns Kubernetes master and KubeDNS your cluster is ready.
+Once `cluster-info` returns Kubernetes master and KubeDNS your cluster is ready and you can proceed to create remaining Terraform `platform` resources.

 ### kube config